k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 ### Data Source Configuration

-Data binding establishes a connection between a report and the displayed data, starting with adding a data source.
+Data binding establishes a connection between a report and the displayed data, starting with the addition of a data source.

 To create a data source, click the ![](images/add_icon.png) icon in the **Data Sources** area of the report's properties.
 It provides a choice of two templates: